 Situated in the Piatra Craiului National Park, the area offers tourists rare experiences that only nature can give: quiet, clean air, gurgle of streams and meadows with carnations, arnica and yellow peonies, aromas of raspberry, freshly cut grass and the smell of resin from surrounding forests.

-Trekking in Podu Dambovitei village
+Hiking in Podu Dambovitei village

 Located in the Dambovicioara commune, Arges County, in the Podu Dambovitei village you will occupy your time with something very important: to admire the stunning scenery offered by the Rucar-Bran Pass.